bremy11/sql-docs/docs/t-sql/statements/create-certificate-transact-sql.md

 ## Permissions
  Requires CREATE CERTIFICATE permission on the database.
 Only Windows logins, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] logins, and application roles can own certificates.
 Groups and roles cannot own certificates.

+ To create a certificate for another user with the AUTHORIZATION argument, the executing user requires IMPERSONATE permission on the user to be authorized.
 ## Examples

 ### A. Creating a self-signed certificate